 The dry season in Guatemala runs from November to April.
 There will be less rain, but the area will be dry and brown.
 In the rainy season, that runs from May to October, it will be raining in the afternoon for sure.
 The advantage is that everything is flourishing, lush, green and beautiful.

 Also, dry season will offer clear blue skies.
 Wich is great for picture!
 But there is also a possibility of haze that cover the volcanoes, something that is not happening in the rainy season.
 It is therefore difficult to indicate the best travel time.
 You also have to be a bit lucky.
 My last visit to Lake Atitlan was around December / January.
 Everything was still green and lush, from the rainy season but there was no rain anymore.
 It felt like the perfect time to be there.

 More about Guatemala?

 Did you enjoy reading this Lake Atitlan travel guide?
 Do you want to read more about beautiful Guatemala?
 In this article you’ll find the 20 best things to do in Guatemala, including off the beaten path destinations, best time to travel, travel itineraries and information about safety.
-Have a look in the Guatemala archive for a cityguide for Antigua, the best things to do at Lake Atitlan, and a travel guide about Lanquin, the famous market of Chichicastenango, the Acatenango volcano hike, a boat trip on the Rio Dulce to Caribbean Livingston.
+Have a look in the Guatemala archive for a cityguide for Antigua, the best things to do at Lake Atitlan, and a travel guide about Lanquin, the famous market of Chichicastenango, the Acatenango volcano hike and a boat trip on the Rio Dulce to Caribbean Livingston.
 Interested in archaeology?
 In this article I’m taking you to the Maya ruins of Tikal and Quiriguá, a smaller and less visited Maya site with beautiful Maya stelae.
 Looking for nice places to stay?
 Have a look in my Guatemala hotel guide.